drhsqlite/fossil-mirror/www/globs.md

 [gitignore]: https://git-scm.com/docs/gitignore

-In contrast, fossil has a global setting and a local setting, but the local setting overrides the global rather than extending it.
-Similarly, a fossil command's `--ignore` option replaces the `ignore-glob` setting rather than extending it.
+In contrast, Fossil has a global setting and a local setting, but the local setting overrides the global rather than extending it.
+Similarly, a Fossil command's `--ignore` option replaces the `ignore-glob` setting rather than extending it.

 With that in mind, translating a `.gitignore` file into `.fossil-settings/ignore-glob` may be possible in many cases.
 Here are some of features of `.gitignore` and comments on how they relate to
-fossil:
+Fossil:

- *  "A blank line matches no files..." is the same in fossil.
+ *  "A blank line matches no files...": same in Fossil.
- *  "A line starting with # serves as a comment...." not in fossil.
+ *  "A line starting with # serves as a comment....": not in Fossil.
- *  "Trailing spaces are ignored unless they are quoted..." is similar in fossil.
-All whitespace before and after a glob is trimmed in fossil unless quoted with single or double quotes.
-Git uses backslash quoting instead, which fossil does not.
+ *  "Trailing spaces are ignored unless they are quoted..." is similar in Fossil.
+All whitespace before and after a glob is trimmed in Fossil unless quoted with single or double quotes.
+Git uses backslash quoting instead, which Fossil does not.
- *  "An optional prefix "!" which negates the pattern..." not in fossil.
+ *  "An optional prefix "!" which negates the pattern...": not in Fossil.
- *  Git's globs are relative to the location of the `.gitignore` file;
+ *  Git's globs are relative to the location of the `.gitignore` file:
-    fossil's globs are relative to the root of the workspace.
+    Fossil's globs are relative to the root of the workspace.
- *  Git's globs and fossil's globs treat directory separators differently.
-Git includes a notation for zero or more directories that is not needed in fossil.
+ *  Git's globs and Fossil's globs treat directory separators differently.
+Git includes a notation for zero or more directories that is not needed in Fossil.

 ### Example